 The Governor in a separate announcement on May 26, 2020 allowed places of worship to have in-person church services and in-store retail could reopen statewide with modifications.
 However, certain businesses such as nail salons, tattoo parlors, gyms and fitness studios are not permitted to open at this time.
 A full listing of businesses that are not permitted to open can be found here.

 The City of Dinuba will continue to monitor and report on any relevant updates on the city’s Covid-19 webpage.
 For general information on Tulare County’s approved Regional Attestation and the state’s guidelines for those businesses allowed to open, please refer to the state’s County Variance Info page.

 STAY INFORMED & BE PREPARED

-The California Department of Public Health (CDPH) issued an advisory earlier this week that events with 50 people or more should be postponed or canceled and gatherings of people at higher risk for severe illness from COVID-19 should be limited to no more than 10.
+The California Department of Public Health (CDPH) issued an advisory earlier this week that events and public gatherings of any size should be postponed or canceled.
 The state, counties and cities have either postponed or cancelled a myriad of events in an effort to mitigate the spread of the coronavirus.
 Dinuba Unified School District cancelled all sporting events and outside field trips.
-Visalia Unified School District announced today that they will be suspending classes through April 13, 2020.
+Visalia Unified School District announced today that they will be suspending classes until further notice.